NekkoDroid/mkosi/mkosi/resources/mkosi.md

     in the local directory it is automatically used for this purpose (also see the **Files** section below).

+`ServeDirectory=`, `--serve-dir=`
+:   Takes a path to a directory to use as root directory when running
+    `mkosi serve`, overriding the usual output directory path.
+This is useful when grouping output files in a subdirectory (e.g. `OutputDirectory=mkosi.output/%v`) and you want to serve all of the subdirectories at once.

 `ImageVersion=`, `--image-version=`
 :   Configure the image version.
 This accepts any string, but it is
     recommended to specify a series of dot separated components.
 The